 It’s estimated that three million Americans have glaucoma but only about half of them have been diagnosed.
 Glaucoma is often called “the silent thief of sight” because there is often no pain or symptoms present until noticeable, irreversible vision loss occurs.
 At St. Luke’s, we have a team of experts to take care of your medical and surgical needs.

 Glaucoma is a disease caused by increased intraocular pressure (IOP) resulting either from a malformation or malfunction of the eye’s drainage structures.
 The eye constantly produces aqueous, the clear fluid that fills the anterior chamber (the space between the cornea and iris).
 The aqueous filters out of the anterior chamber through a complex drainage system.
 The delicate balance between the production and drainage of aqueous determines the eye’s intraocular pressure (IOP).
 Most people’s IOPs fall between 8 and 21.
 However, some eyes can tolerate higher pressures than others.
 That’s why it may be normal for one person to have a higher pressure than another.

-Left untreated, an elevated IOP can cause irreversible damage the optic nerve and retinal fibers.
+Left untreated, an elevated IOP can cause irreversible damage to the optic nerve and retinal fibers.
 This can result in a progressive, permanent loss of vision.
-However, early detection and treatment can slow, or even halt the progression of the disease.
+However, early detection and treatment can slow, or even halt, the progression of the disease.

 Common Types of Glaucoma

 Open angle (also referred to as chronic open angle or primary open angle) is the most common type of glaucoma.
 The anterior structures appear normal but pressure builds and the optic nerve and retina can be damaged.
 Eye drops are often prescribed to lower the pressure.
 In some cases, if pressure cannot be adequately managed with drops, surgery may be necessary.